 More information: Canadian Society of Allergy and Clinical Immunology

-The following blood (haematological) disorders are known to cause dizziness:
+Blood (haematological) disorders known to cause dizziness include:

 More information: American Society of Hematology: Anemia

 A condition in which the blood is unable to flow freely through the arteries.
 As well as dizziness, symptoms may include hearing loss and diplopia (double vision).